-As the name indicates, your emergency fund, emergency savings is to help you weather unplanned life circumstances, emergencies or major upcoming expenses.
+As the name indicates, your emergency fund, also known as emergency savings, is to help you weather unplanned life circumstances and emergencies.
 Having a stash of cash to fall back on when "life happens" means you won't have to rely on credit or rack up debt in order to resolve your situation.

 The latter scenario means an additional or higher credit card payment, more debt, and more money woes to worry about.
 And more importantly, you are now further away from your financial goals.
 This can be a major demotivator.

-So think of your emergency fund as a form of insurance.
+So essentially, you can think of your emergency fund as a form of insurance.
 Your own self created insurance with its main focus being to help you keep your financial goals intact.

 How much emergency fund savings should you have?

 The thing is, when everything is nice and rosy in our lives, we tend to get comfortable with spending money on "nice to have" things.
 However, your emergency savings really focuses on your "must-haves" which are essential to your life and survival.

 Keep in mind that, your emergency fund might need to be broader than just your basic living expenses.
 It's all about recognizing what might come up and accommodating for that as you build your fund up.